-The Chronowarden tree doesn't add a new spell, instead it focused on enhancing and improving every part of the base kit of the spec.
+For mythic+ the ideal hero tree is Chronowarden, it doesn't add a new spell and instead focuses on enhancing and improving every part of the base kit of the spec.

 Where does your healing come from